-Pre-game:
+Pre-game

-- Except as noted in the following bullet point, the two teams may share the field for pre-game warm up provided physical distancing is maintained.
+Except as noted in the following bullet point, the two teams may share the field for pre-game warm up provided physical distancing is maintained.
 Each team shall stay in the outfield area on its side of the field.
-Hitting whiffle balls in the outfield is not considered BP for purposes of the following bullet point. - Only one team shall be on the field at a time for BP (on the diamond), and Infield or infield/outfield practice - Avoid pre-game ceremonies (i.e. anthems, first pitch ceremonies, etc.) - Minimum physical distance of 2 metres at Home Plate meeting.
-Meeting is limited to 1 coach from each team and 1 umpire. - Line up cards must be prepared but will not be physically shared photos may be taken by scorekeepers etc. and the lineup card must be made available to show the umpire when requested
+Hitting whiffle balls in the outfield is not considered BP for purposes of the following bullet point.

+- Only one team shall be on the field at a time for BP (on the diamond), and Infield or infield/outfield practice. - Pre-game ceremonies (i.e. anthems, first pitch ceremonies, etc.) are discouraged - Minimum physical distance of 2 metres at Home Plate meeting wearing non-medical mask or face covering. - Line up cards must be prepared but will not be physically shared photos may be taken by scorekeepers etc. and the lineup card must be made available to show the umpire when requested

-Baseballs:
+Baseballs